Brackets-Coder/BlockifyVR/README.md

 - ✅ All the blocks you need to create your VR experiences
 - .... and more!

-Note that pre-release versions (v1.0-release-candidate) may be unstable.
-This version can be downloaded [here](https://github.com/Brackets-Coder/BlockifyVR/releases/).
-Any version below v1.0-release-candidate (old commits) should not be used.

 If you encounter any issues, please use the [issues](https://github.com/Brackets-Coder/BlockifyVR/issues) page.
 You can get help, show off your code, ask a question, suggest a new feature, and more on the [discussions](https://github.com/Brackets-Coder/BlockifyVR/discussions) page.